 As you already know, stress can reduce magnesium levels.
 But Irene's doctor - who believes that she simply developed hypertension in old age - immediately prescribed a diuretic medication for her, even though age is not a reason for high blood pressure.

 When Irene visited the doctor a month later to check whether the medication is working, her blood pressure was even higher.
-Her doctor didn't know the reason, but if you know anything about magnesium, you will realize that the diuretic has reduced Irene's magnesium level.
+Her doctor did not know the reason, but if you know anything about magnesium, you will realise that the diuretic has reduced Irene's magnesium level.

 Nevertheless, her doctor believed to have discovered Irene's rising blood pressure early on and that a more aggressive therapy is necessary.
 He prescribed Irene a second anti-hypertensive medication.